 Osmeña Peak is the highest peak in whole Cebu.
 It’s the highest (1,072 masl), but is the easiest to climb.
 It’s ironic, isn’t it?
-It will just take about 15-20 minutes to get to the top, well shorter if you are an experienced climber or if there are no photo ops along the way.
+It will just take about 15-20 minutes from the jump off to the top, well shorter if you are an experienced climber or if there are no photo ops along the way.

 Opeak, as it is popularly known, is located in Barangay Mantalungon, Dalaguete, the vegetable capital in Cebu.